airpair/solving-the-stable-marriage-problem-with-erlang/post.md

 In this case the communication still happens via asynchronous message passing, but the calling process asynchronously waits for a reply before moving on.

 From here, the implementation itself is pretty straight forward.
-First, for the `man` module, which models the behvaiour of a man in the experiment.
+First, for the `man` module, which models the behaviour of a man in the experiment.

 ```erlang
 -module(man).